Docket No. 4:18-cv-00028 (E.D. Tex.)

 While the appeal of the denial of the motion to transfer was pending, briefing continued on the plaintiffs’ motion for summary judgment.
 A hearing on the motion was held on June 26, 2018.

 On July 2, 2018, the court granted the FDA’s motion to transfer, overturning its previous decision to deny the motion.
-Even though the plaintiffs continued to resist the transfer, the case was eventually consolidated with Cigar Association of America v.
+Even though the plaintiffs continued to resist the transfer, the case was eventually consolidated with Cigar Association of America, et al. v.
 FDA.

-The case was consolidated with Cigar Association of America v.
+The case was consolidated with Cigar Association of America, et al. v.
 FDA and litigation in that case is ongoing.